 At the farm, three generations of the same family live together.

-Prune is 4 years old, with a completely brown coat and long hair.
+Prune was born in 2019, with a completely brown coat and long hair.
 She is the grandmother.

-Olive is 3 years old, with a brown coat and large white patches on her sides.
+Olive was born in 2020, with a brown coat and large white patches on her sides.
 She is Prune’s daughter and the mother of the young goats.

 Ula and Utopie are twin sisters born on March 28, 2023.